^

 Gastroenterologist

-The esophageal membrane (Plummer-Vinson Syndrome or Peterson-Kelly, Sideropenic Dysphagia) is a thin membrane of the mucosa that grows across the lumen of the esophagus.
+Esophageal membrane (Plummer-Vinson or Peterson-Kelly syndrome; Sideropenic dysphagia) is a thin membrane of mucous membrane that grows across the lumen of the esophagus.

-Membranes sometimes occur in patients with severe iron deficiency anemia; they develop even more rarely in patients without anemia.
+Membranes occasionally occur in patients with severe iron deficiency anemia; they develop even more rarely in patients without anemia.

-Membranes usually develop in the upper esophagus, causing dysphagia when taking solid food.
-They are best diagnosed radiologically with a sip of barium.
-Resorption of the membrane occurs in parallel with the treatment of anemia, the membrane can be easily stretched during esophagoscopy.
+Membranes usually develop in the upper esophagus, causing dysphagia when eating solids.
+They are best diagnosed by X-ray with a barium swallow.
+Resorption of the membrane occurs in parallel with treatment of anemia, and the membrane can be easily stretched during esophagoscopy.

 New publications